The predicates in this section provide basic access to the operating

 make_directory/1, delete_file/1, rename_file/2,

-etc. The clib package provides library(filesex)
+etc. The clib package provides library(filesex),

 implementing various high level file operations such as copy_file/2.